 - Ineffective Accounting – Do you have a consistent system to track accounts payable and accounts receivable (money needing to go out and money expected to come in via sales orders)?
 Do you know who owes you money and how much they owe?
 How are you keeping track of that information?

-- Customer Delays – Do you have customers who are using you as a bank, delaying payment so that they can pay other vendors first?
+- Customer Delays – Do you have customers who are using you as a bank, delaying payment so they can pay other vendors first?

 - Inefficient/Ineffective Collection Processes – Have you been attempting to collect payment, but end up having to try multiple times with little to no results?
 Could you try using a different collection procedure?
 Is there a different member of your team that might be more effective in this process?
 (Consider investing in a business course that teaches about payment collection processes.)

 Payment policies and procedures build credibility.
 Don’t be afraid to establish them and enforce them.
-When a customer thinks that your billing and collection process is poor, they may take advantage of you.
+When a customer thinks your billing and collection process is poor, they may take advantage of you.

 Possible Internal Solutions